-From dissociated cultures to human iPSC-derived neurons, explore new pathways in drug discovery and brain research
+From in vitro cell cultures to human iPSC-derived neurons and human-derived stem cells, explore new pathways in drug discovery and brain research

-The high resolution technology of BioCAM X can foster your R&D on neuronal networks by enabling you to:
+The high resolution CMOS-MEA technology featured in BioCAM X can foster your R&D on neuronal networks in brain organoids, tissues and slices by enabling you to:

-Our high density Multielectrode Array is the ideal tool in pre-clinical toxicological/pharmacological screenings to assess in vitro models of severe long term neurodegenerative diseases, such as Alzheimer's and Parkinson's.
+Our high-density microelectrode array (HD-MEA) is the ideal tool in pre-clinical toxicological/pharmacological screenings to assess in vitro models of severe long term neurodegenerative diseases, such as Alzheimer's and Parkinson's.

-Thanks to the high number of recording sites, functional alteration caused by insulting agents, such as Aβ oligomers, or the rescue effects of neuroprotective compounds, can be evaluated in label-free assays with unprecedented statistical significance and with a sensitivity superior to most common cellular death assays or imaging techniques as demonstrated for instance in Amin et al., Sci Reports 2017.
+A high number of electrophysiological activity recording sites facilitates the evaluation of, functional alteration caused by insulting agents, such as AÎ² oligomers, and the rescue effects of neuroprotective compounds.
+Label-free assays offer unprecedented statistical significance and a sensitivity superior to most common cellular death assays or imaging techniques, as demonstrated in Amin et al., Sci Reports 2017.

-Human induced pluripotent stem cell-derived neuronal networks are the most promising tools to improve understanding of brain disease by in-vitro modelling.
-Our high density Multielectrode Arrays are the first CMOS-based devices fully validated with human-derived neurons.
-Spontaneous, as well as electrically-evoked, activity has been monitored for more than three months over different adhesion coatings.
+Human-induced pluripotent stem cell-derived neuronal networks are the most promising tools to improve the understanding of brain disease through in vitro modeling.
+Our high-density microelectrode arrays, or multielectrode arrays (HD-MEAs), are the first CMOS-based devices fully validated with human-derived neurons.
+Spontaneous, as well as electrically-evoked, electrophysiological activity has been monitored for more than three months over different adhesion coatings.
 See more

-Combined with optical imaging, it provides a powerful tool to investigate the relationship between function and structure in cultures.
+Combined with optical imaging, our HD-MEA is a powerful tool to investigate the relationship between function and structure in in vitro cell cultures.
 See more